BENEFITS OF POWDER COATING

 EPOXY

-Epoxy powder coatings exhibit inherent toughness, corrosion resistance, chemical resistance, flexibility, adhesion and abrasion resistance.
-For the most part, epoxy coatings are used as functional coatings for substrate protection where corrosion resistance, impact resistance, and adhesion are essential.
-The primary limitation of epoxy-based coatings is poor weather ability.
-Typical applications include industrial equipment, automotive underbody components, metal furniture and appliances.
+Epoxy powder coatings possess inherent toughness, corrosion and chemical resistance, flexibility, adhesion, and abrasion resistance.
+They excel as functional coatings for substrate protection, emphasizing corrosion and impact resistance, though weatherability can be a limitation.
+Common applications encompass industrial equipment, automotive components, metal furniture, and appliances.

 HYBRID

-Epoxy-Polyester hybrid powders are a widely used class of thermosetting powders in which the epoxy resin acts as a curing agent for the polyester resin.
-Depending on the choice of resins and their relative proportions, the properties of the hybrid will lie between those of the pure epoxy and the pure polyester.
-The presence of the epoxy resin leaves this type of resin susceptible to chalking on exterior exposure.
+Epoxy-Polyester hybrid powders form a extensively utilized category of thermosetting powders, where epoxy resin functions as the curing agent for polyester resin.
+The hybrid's attributes vary based on resin selection and their ratios, encompassing a range between pure epoxy and pure polyester properties.
+The inclusion of epoxy resin makes this type susceptible to chalking upon exterior exposure.

 ACRYLIC